-In our study, we found clear signs that the CO2PL was the major contributor to improving energy management practices.
-In contrast, Helby (2002) could not clearly separate the effects of introducing an energy management programme from the effects of ISO 14001 because both were strongly interwoven.
-The slightly more modest impacts of the CO2PL on energy management in the few firms that obtained a ISO-14001 certificate several years before the introduction of the CO2PL confirmed earlier observations by McKane et al. (2009) that ISO-14001 played a catalytic role in drawing up energy policies, setting targets and assigning responsibilities, while at the implementation level (performance measurement, energy audits, management reviews), the role of ISO-14001 was weaker.
-Also based on the findings in non-certified firms, we therefore expect that in the absence of the CO2PL energy management practices also would have been improved since other incentives such as ISO-14001 would have filled the gap of the CO_2PL .
+In our study we found clear signs that the CO2PL was the major contributor to improving energy management practices.
+In contrast, Helby (2002) could not clearly separate the effects of introducing an energy management programme from the effects of ISO 14001, because both were strongly interwoven.
+The slightly more modest impacts of the CO2PL on energy management in the few firms that obtained a ISO-14001 certificate several years before the introduction of the CO2PL confirmed earlier observations by McKane et al. (2012) that ISO-14001 played a catalytic role in drawing up energy policies, setting targets and assigning responsibilities, while at the implementation level (performance measurement, energy audits, management reviews) the role of ISO-14001 was weaker.
+Also based on the findings in noncertified firms, we therefore expect that in the absence of the CO2PL energy management practices also would have been improved, since other incentives such as ISO-14001 would have filled the gap of the CO2PL.
 However, we expect that energy and carbon management would not have been improved as advanced, fast and dedicated as it has been in the case of the CO2PL due the strong incentive of green procurement, the specific focus of the CO2PL on energy and carbon management and third-party certification.

-The average annual CO_2 emission reduction rate (7.4 %/year) among 53 companies in the target population in the period 2010-2013 was way beyond the projected CO_2 emission reductions (0.8-1.5 %/year) if companies would comply with their CO_2 emission reduction targets (Rietbergen and Blok 2013).
+The average annual CO_2 emission reduction rate (7.4%/yr) among 53 companies in the target population in the period 2010-2013 was way beyond the projected CO_2 emission reductions (0.8-1.5%/yr) if companies would comply with their CO_2 emission reduction targets (Rietbergen and Blok 2013).
 The difference was attributed to favourable long-term economic forecast used in Rietbergen and Blok (2013) compared to the actual economic downturn in the past years.

-A first estimate of the additionality of the CO2PL shows that CO2 emission reductions have been enhanced by 1.0-1.6 %/year in the period 2010-2013.
-A comparison of the CO2 intensity trend among the investigated firms (-3.2 %/year) with generally accepted values for autonomous energy efficiency improvement of 0.5-1 %/year (EEW 2013) also suggests a net positive impact of the CO2PL and other contextual drivers on CO2 emission reduction.
-Based on the findings in 'Contextual drivers for energy and carbon management', it is expected that the impact of other contextual drivers is rather limited and most impacts can be attributed to the CO_2PL .
-However, firm conclusions on the quantitative impacts of the CO_2PL cannot be drawn yet due to several uncertainties like the lack of sector specific baselines, the lack of a control group, unknown intra-sectoral structural changes and the debatable use of turnover as a proxy for firms' production output (CIEEDAC 2015).
-Despite these uncertainties, it is still very likely that the CO_2PL has enhanced CO_2 emission reductions among the involved firms because of the magnitude of the annual CO_2 intensity reduction rate, the adoption of additional energy conservation measures and the improved energy management practices.
+A first estimate of the additionality of the CO2PL shows that CO2 emission reductions have been enhanced by 1.0%/yr - 1.6%/yr in the period 2010-2013.
+A comparison of the CO2 intensity trend among the investigated firms (-3.2%/yr) with generally accepted values for autonomous energy efficiency improvement of 0.5-1%/yr (EEW 2013), also suggests a net positive impact of the CO2PL and other contextual drivers on CO2 emission reduction.
+Based on the findings in section 5.4, it is expected that the impact of other contextual drivers is rather limited and most impacts can be attributed to the CO2PL.
+However, firm conclusions on the quantitative impacts of the CO2PL cannot be drawn yet due to several uncertainties like the lack of sector specific baselines, the lack of a control group, unknown intrasectoral structural changes and the debatable use of turnover as a proxy for firms' production output (CIEEDAC 2015).
+Despite these uncertainties, it is still very likely that the CO2PL has enhanced CO2 emission reductions among the involved firms, because of the magnitude of the annual CO2 intensity reduction rate, the adoption of additional energy conservation measures and the improved energy management practices.

-In the longer term, it remains to be seen if the achieved CO_2 emission reduction rates due to energy efficiency improvement and fuel switching can be maintained.
-Up until now, most energy conservation and CO_2 emission reduction measures did not require large investments, whereas future CO_2 emission reductions will likely be more expensive.
+In the longer term it remains to be seen if the achieved CO_2 emission reduction rates due to energy efficiency improvement and fuel switching can be maintained.
+Up till now most energy conservation and CO_2 emission reduction measures did not require large investments, whereas future CO_2 emission reductions will likely be more expensive.

-Validity and reliability of the research
+6.2 Validity and reliability of the research